shariq1989/cookbook/content/recipe/kimchi-jigae.md

 * [Sesame Oil]

 * Kimchi: Guess what?
 Kimchi is not just a side dish in Korean cuisine; it is often the main ingredient for many recipes.
+When using kimchi, be sure to use fermented and sour kimchi.

-* Package Extra-Firm Tofu: I use large, rectangular slices in my soup, and while traditional kimchi jjigae usually includes meat, we stick with tofu as the main protein.
-Occasionally, I will add shiitake mushrooms, fresh or dried, to change things up a bit.
+* Package Extra-Firm Tofu: In traditional Korean cooking, sundubo or soft tofu is often used.
+My family enjoys the large, rectangular slices in our jjigae.

 * Kosher Salt